kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 There are many different types of messages appearing in every UI.
 The most common ones are pop-ups and regular messages that  users can find on your page.
 To avoid information pollution, make sure that all your messages are informative and useful to the users.
 Moreover:

 - Use punctuation in case of messages that are full sentences.
 In case of clauses (fragments of a sentence), omit punctuation.
 - Use title case for the title of your pop-up message.
-Keep it as simple as possible and omit punctuation. (?)
+Keep it as simple as possible and omit punctuation.
+For more information, see [Labels](#labels).

 ### Error messages